dengking/dengking.github.io/Post/diary/math/线性代数/3Blue1Brown/Essence-of-linear-algebra/Chapter-1-Vectors/index.md

 "The introduction of numbers as coordinates is an act of violence."

+> NOTE:
+>
+> 一、"一种暴力行为"

 —Hermann Weyl

 The fundamental, root-of-it-all building block for linear algebra is the vector, so it's worth making sure that we're all on the same page about what exactly a vector is.
 You see, broadly speaking there are three distinct but related ideas about vectors, which I'll  call

 1、the physics student perspective,